-Ultimately, purchasing an extended auto warranty is a personal decision.
-It is essentially a form of insurance and like all insurance products, you have to buy it BEFORE you need it!
+Purchasing an extended auto warranty or vehicle protection plan is a personal choice for every individual.
+Broken down, it is simply a kind of insurance, and like all insurance products, you are going to have to get it BEFORE you need to use it!

 William C. Durant and Swiss-born Louis founded Chevrolet in 1911.
 Chevrolet is an iconic US car manufacturer and is now a division of General Motors (GM).
 Chevrolet has earned its reputation by offering consumers durable and affordable vehicles within its vast and complete lineup from sub-compacts to heavy-duty trucks.

 Chevrolet is GM’s volume leader in sales.
-In 2008, Chevrolet’s top sellers included the Impala, but saw its best sales come from the Silverado.
+In 2008, Chevrolet’s top sellers included the Impala but saw its best sales come from the Silverado.
 The absence of a strong Asian truck market left it wide open for Chevy to sell nearly 500, 000 units that year.
 From working in a dealer environment, I have enough experience to validate that most people still trust domestic brands for full-size trucks.
 From 2008 – 2009 Chevrolet saw a 30-point increase in the annual Brand Perception Survey by Consumer Reports, bringing them to fourth place all the way from ninth.

 Choosing to purchase extended coverage for your Chevrolet is ultimately a personal decision.
 However, here are some things to consider: